Welcome Touch_stand alone

 Then what happens?

 There are lots of platonic touch options for you to choose from.
-They include hand-holding, sitting side by side or back to back, hugging, cuddling, cradling, spooning, and pretty much anything else platonic that we're both comfortable with on the day.
-(For details of some limits on what we can do, please see the code of conduct.)
+These include hand-holding, sitting side by side or back to back, hugging, cuddling, cradling, spooning, and pretty much anything else platonic that we're both comfortable with on the day.

 Bring your true self - that's who I want to meet.